SuKSW/SuKSW.github.io/_posts/2020-11-25-big-picture-and-details.md

 I have seen the phrases “looking at the big picture” and “paying attention to the details” a couple of times.
 I believe that it is important to know the details to see a proper bigger picture.
 Since I have met quite a few who can actually do so, I too am hoping to become one of them one day.

 Speaking of the weird days I mentioned above, I was an “into the details” person.
 I did question the choices, but I did not pay attention to the final output or whether the path taken was worth it.
-I would not blame myself because I was provided with a track to follow for thirteen years and then another wider track with more branches for four more years (referring to the thirteen years at school and the four years at university).
+I do not blame myself because I was provided with a track to follow for thirteen years, and then another wider track with more branches for four more years (referring to the thirteen years at school and the four years at university).

 Now being able to see a bigger picture than I saw before, I know that I am just a tiny element of a much bigger system.
 I am aware that I do not own and have control on everything.
 To be precise following are some of the things I am aware of.